COVID19GDL/email-service/README.md

 # email-service
-Code to create an Email Service using AWS SES in Flask Framework
+Email Service Sender by using AWS SES in Flask Framework